trsav/collabo/README.md

 - [ ] Implement storage and visualization of proposed and selected choices
 - [ ] Enhance documentation with more examples and use cases
 - [ ] Develop a graphical user interface for easier interaction

 ## 🤝 Contributing

-We welcome contributions from the community!
 If you'd like to contribute, please:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)